Chintamoni Kar: Honours and awards

 In 1974 he was awarded the Padma Bhushan, the third highest civilian award in the Republic of India.
 He was also decorated with France's highest civilian honour in 2000.

 Chintamoni Kar Bird Sanctuary was named after the sculptor after he and other people from the local area fought for it to receive wildlife sanctuary status.

-At the 1948 Summer Olympics Kar, entered as a competitor for India, won the silver medal for his work entitled The Stag.
+At the 1948 Summer Olympics Kar, entered as a competitor for Great Britain, won the silver medal for his work entitled The Stag.
 Held in London, the 1948 Games were the final ones to include art competitions and the International Olympic Committee no longer recognise the medals.

 Bhaskar Bhavan Administration & Maintenance Trust

 Shortly before his death in 2005 Kar instituted the Bhaskar Bhavan Administration & Maintenance Trust at his residential campus in Narendrapur, Kolkata.
 It became a public museum on 19 April 2006, what would have been his 91st birthday, and houses the artist's works as well as those of his wife.
 The trust is active in the verification and documentation of his works along with his collection of books.
 It also aids poor students in the local area and holds the annual Chintamoni Kar Memorial lecture.